Mechanics Of Orthodontic Tooth Movement

 Tipping

-Tipping is the simplest from among the tooth movements.
+Tipping is the simplest form of tooth movement.

-- In tipping type of tooth movement crown moves more as compared to root.
+- In the tipping type of tooth movement crown moves more as compared to the root.

 - It is of two types, i.e. controlled tipping and uncontrolled tipping.